top of page

 The STENA CAMBRIA seen sailing on the Channel in 1996, during her first season under the core Stena Line brandname.
 Picture taken by Brian Fisher and published on www.doverferryphotosforum.co.uk.

 After two relatively difficult seasons on the Calais-Dover line, during which she was outperformed by many of her former fleetmates, the STENA CAMBRIA soon found another area of service ahead of the 1998 season.
 This happened when Stena Line, in order to uphold the strong competition against SeaFrance and SeaCat (the brandname used by the high speed ferries of Hoverspeed), inquired P&O European Ferries regarding the possibility of a merger of their services on the Channel.
 The latter agreed, and this resulted in the creation of a new company called P&O Stena Line based in Dover.
 They were due to perform services on the Calais-Dover line, on the Dieppe-Newhaven line and on the Zeebrugge-Dover line with a total of nine ferries, three Ro-Ro carriers and one high speed ferry.
 The ships that remained on the Calais-Dover line were the PRIDE OF BRUGES (the ex-PRIDE OF FREE ENTERPRISE of Townsend Thoresen, which was renamed P&OSL PICARDY), the PRIDE OF KENT (the ex-SPIRIT OF FREE ENTERPRISE of Townsend Thoresen, which was renamed P&OSL KENT, later becoming the ANTHI MARINA of GA Ferries in 2003), the PRIDE OF DOVER (which was renamed P&OSL DOVER), the PRIDE OF CALAIS (which was renamed P&OSL CALAIS), the PRIDE OF BURGUNDY (which was renamed P&OSL BURGUNDY), the Ro-Ro carrier EUROPEAN SEAWAY, the STENA FANTASIA (which was renamed P&OSL CANTERBURY, later joining GA Ferries as the ALKMINI A in 2003), and the STENA EMPEREUR (which was renamed P&OSL PROVENCE, later becoming the second ALKMINI A of GA Ferries in 2005).
 The ships that remained on the Zeebrugge-Dover line were the Ro-Ro carrier EUROPEAN PATHWAY (which was converted into the ferry PRIDE OF CANTERBURY in 2003, being subsequently deployed on the Calais-Dover line) and the Ro-Ro carrier EUROPEAN HIGHWAY (which was converted into the ferry PRIDE OF KENT in 2003, being subsequently deployed on the Calais-Dover line).
 The Dieppe-Newhaven line was due to be served by the STENA ANTRIM (which had been deployed on this service in 1996) and by the high speed ferry STENA LYNX III of Stena Line, which was renamed ELITE (she is currently the RAPIDLINK JET of Sea Jets, due to enter service at some point in the near future).
-However, the STENA ANTRIM was sold to Moroccan company Limabet, hence the STENA CAMBRIA was assigned to replace her.
+However, the STENA ANTRIM was sold to the Moroccan company Limabet, hence the STENA CAMBRIA was assigned to replace her.
 In addition to the aforementioned fleet changes, P&O Stena Line also deployed the recently-acquired ferry STENA ROYAL (previously the PRINS FILIP of Regie voor Maritiem Transport, later rebranded as Oostende Lines), which was renamed P&OSL AQUITAINE and was deployed on the Zeebrugge-Dover line (she then headed to the Calais-Dover line and continued to be there as of 2021, as the CALAIS SEAWAYS of DFDS Seaways).
 The STENA INVICTA remained unused and was laid-up until 2000, when she was sold to Color Line.
 With the new company ready to compete against SeaFrance and SeaCat, the STENA CAMBRIA (the only ship not to be renamed and to receive the 'P&OSL' prefix) spent the new 1998 season alongside the ELITE on a service that was constantly seeing a decline in passenger traffic, as opposed to the much more successful Calais-Dover line.

 The STENA CAMBRIA seen in the French port of Dieppe in 1998, during her first summer under the P&O Stena Line corporation, following the merger of two companies that were competing against each other on the Channel during the 1990s.
 Picture taken by Andreas Wörteler and published on www.faktaomfartyg.se.